Adele releases hotly anticipated '30' album | DW | 18.11.2021

 A-listers in the audience included James Corden, actress Melissa McCarthy (who cried at every song she sang), a masked Leonardo DiCaprio and chef Gordon Ramsey.

-An amusing clip of Winfrey flubbing the lyrics of "Hello" also made its rounds on social media shortly after.
+An amusing clip of Winfrey flubbing the lyrics of "Hello" also made its rounds on social media.

 Song titles in the 12-song tracklist include "I Drink Wine," "Woman Like Me," "Can I Get It," and of course "Easy on Me" — the single's official video has already been watched more than 160 million times on YouTube.